surf-visualization/ospray-python/README.md

 # OSPY - Python bindings for OSPRay

 These are Python 3.x bindings for [OSPRay](https://www.ospray.org).
+More specifically, they wrap the OSPRay C++ API (plus a few C API routines).
 Most OSPRay objects can be created from Python.
 Due to the general method of setting object parameters in OSPRay these are supported on all objects as well.
 But see the notes of data type mapping